openoms/bitcoin-tutorials/JouletoRaspiBolt/README.md

-## Connect the Joule browser extension to your RaspiBolt
+## Connect the Joule browser extension to the RaspiBlitz

 https://lightningjoule.com/
 Bring the power of lightning to the web with in-browser payments and identity, all with your own node.